ianthehenry/httprintf/README.md

 # httpure

 There are lots of ways to start up a local server when you're doing web client development.
-[SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html), [knod](https://github.com/moserrya/knod), [gulp](https://github.com/gulpjs/gulp), [brunch](https://github.com/brunch/brunch), countless others.
+See [SimpleHTTPServer](https://docs.python.org/2/library/simplehttpserver.html), [knod](https://github.com/moserrya/knod), [gulp](https://github.com/gulpjs/gulp), [brunch](https://github.com/brunch/brunch), and countless others.

-Use them.
+Use them, if you can.

-This is my personal invented-here server that scratches an itch that only I have.
+This is my personal invented-here tool that scratches an itch that only I have.

 `httpure` has very few dependencies.
 It is written entirely in shell.
 It only uses common executables, like `file` and `awk`.
 Things you have.
 I assume.